Room 1805

 “Alright, make it quick.
 And watch out for that step.”

 “Wait!”
-Joe pleaded.
+Joe said.
 “I can get one hundred grand to you first thing tomorrow morning.
 I bank with JPMorgan Chase!
 Wire, certified check, cash, anyway you want.
 Just give me till tomorrow!”

 Paulie scurried toward the bathroom and when he reached the door, he grabbed the handle and looked down.
 Then he pushed the door open.